chippyash/simple-accounts-3/README.md

 Now run the create script:
 `./createdb.sh test test test`

 to create the database components.
+NB - PHP Doctrine Migration users should read the PHP code basic setion to utilise the supplied migrations.

 You can run SQL tests by executing `./sqltest.sh`.
 Please be aware that this script is bound to db = test, uid = test, pwd = test.